 Our first property auction at Govdeals.com was a great success!
-We have a new auction site!
-We recently contracted with GovDeals to sell our unclaimed property on their online auction site.
-We will be sending them a wide variety of property on an on-going basis, so if you don't find anything to your liking today, please check back often!
+We have a new auction starting up today at GovDeals online auction site.
+We will be sending a wide variety of property on an on-going basis, so if you don't find anything to your liking today, please check back often!

 Lost and Found

 If you have lost an item in the Ferndale area, please call us or stop by the office.
 We will check our database of found property to see if it has been turned in.
 If not, we'll enter the item into our computer so that the information is on file in case it's recovered in the future.

 If you have found an item within the city limits of Ferndale, please turn it in at the front desk at the police department.
 You will be issued a receipt for the item and, if it's unclaimed after 60 days, you may be able to claim it provided certain conditions* have been met.

 *If you wish to claim found property, you must comply with the following statutes:

 Procedure where finder wishes to claim found property -- Appraisal -- Surrender of property -- Notice of intent to claim -- Publication.

 (1) Any person who finds property that is not unlawful to possess, the owner of which is unknown, and who wishes to claim the found property, shall: